Littleton Waller Tazewell

-Littleton Waller Tazewell (December 17, 1774 – May 6, 1860) was a Virginia lawyer, plantation owner, and politician who served as U.S. Representative, U.S. Senator and the 26th Governor of Virginia, as well as a member of the Virginia House of Delegates.
+Littleton Waller Tazewell (December 17, 1774 – May 6, 1860) was a Virginia lawyer, plantation owner, and politician who served as a U.S. representative, U.S. senator and the 26th governor of Virginia, as well as a member of the Virginia House of Delegates.

-Early and family life
+Early life and education

 Tazewell, son of Henry Tazewell and his wife Dorothy Elizabeth Waller, was born in Williamsburg in the Colony of Virginia shortly before Christmas, 1774.
 His father was a clerk of the revolutionary conventions during the next two years.
-Although his mother died when he was a child, his maternal grandfather, lawyer Benjamin Waller, taught him Latin.
+Although his mother died when he was a child, his maternal grandfather, prominent lawyer and judge Benjamin Waller, taught him Latin.
 Tazewell was privately tutored by John Wickham; he later graduated from the College of William & Mary at Williamsburg in 1791.

+Personal life

-He married Ann Stratton Nivison Tazewell, and they had at least six daughters and two sons, although only four daughters would survive their mother.
+He married Ann Stratton Nivison.
+The couple had at least six daughters and two sons, although only four daughters would survive their mother.